 There are two main players: Granular Ferric Oxide (GFO) and Aluminum Oxide.
 The logic I use?
 GFO (like PhosBan) is slower and safer for sensitive fish, while Aluminum-based removers (like Seachem PhosGuard) work like a lightning strike.
 However, if you let Aluminum stay in your tank too long, it can irritate soft corals or sensitive skin.

-Why is my phosphate test kit reading zero when I have algae in my fish tank?
+Why is my phosphate test reading zero when I have an algae bloom?

 How often should I replace my phosphate media?